 Donair Azabache was one of my first lucky finds.
 I found this small place right next to the Archives of Indies.

 It didn’t look like much from the outside and I was quite concerned it was so close to the cathedral that it may be another one of those tourist traps – luckily, I was wrong!

-The seating was pretty limited, with a few basic chairs and waiter running in and out of the restaurant.
+The seating was limited, with a few basic chairs and a waiter running in and out of the restaurant.
 I was happy we managed to stalk a table and sit down for a simple snack.